Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Momentum-transfer cross sections employed

 \emph{\underline{Charged DM interacting with neutral atoms}---} Following \cite{KouShoe14}, we use the screened Coulomb potential ($V = q_1q_2 e^{-r/a}/r$, where $q_{1,2}$ are the charges on DM and the nucleus) for incorporating the effect of screening.
 The nucleus $A$ is screened at distances greater than the Thomas-Fermi radius $a=0.8853$ $a_0/Z_A^{1/3}$, where $a_0$ is the Bohr radius and the differential DM-nucleus cross section is

 where $E_\textup{nr}$ is the nuclear recoil energy.
 Therefore,

 where $E^{\textup{max}}_{\textup{nr}} = (2\mu_A v)^2 /2m_A$ is the maximum possible recoil energy.
 A more refined way of treating the electron screening would be to use the form factor of the electron cloud surrounding the nucleus and not use the Born approximation (see \cite{LiuOutRedVol19} for a discussion).
 This should make our bound stronger but we use the conservative expression in Eq. (\ref{eq:DMneutral_sigT}) in this paper.
-Although the cross section in Eq. (\ref{eq:DMplasma_sigT}) for charged DM interacting with ions/electrons is higher than that of neutral atoms, the number density of neutral atoms in Leo T is much greater than that of electrons or ions in Region-I. Therefore including the neutral atoms as well as ions/electrons in Leo T gives us a stronger bound as seen in Fig. \ref{fig:epsilon_NeutralAtom}.
+Although the cross section in Eq. (\ref{eq:DMplasma_sigT}) for charged DM interacting with ions/electrons is higher than that of neutral atoms, the number density of neutral atoms in Leo~T is much greater than that of electrons or ions in Region-I. Therefore including the neutral atoms as well as ions/electrons in Leo~T gives us a stronger bound as seen in Fig.~\ref{fig:epsilon_NeutralAtom}.

-\emph{\underline{DM-baryon interactions}---} For a more general interaction of DM with nucleus $A$, we consider the momentum-transfer cross section to have a power law dependence of the form $\sigma^T_{i\chi}(v_\textup{rel})=\sigma_0 v_\textup{rel}^n$ where $v_\textup{rel}$ is the velocity of DM relative to baryons in units of $c$.
+\emph{\underline{DM-baryon interactions}---} For a more general interaction of DM with nucleus $A$, we consider the momentum-transfer cross section to have a power law dependence of the form $\sigma^T_{i\chi}(v_\textup{rel})=\sigma_0 v_\textup{rel}^n$ where $v_\textup{rel}$ is the velocity of DM relative to baryons in units of $c$. $n= -4$ arises for a massless mediator as in Rutherford scattering, $n=-2$ for DM having an electric dipole moment \cite{sigurdson_DMdipole}, and $n=0$ applies to much of the parameter space for Yukawa interactions (although there could be cases when Yukawa interaction produces more complex $v$-dependence not generally described by a simple power law \cite{TulYuZur13,Khr03,FarWanXu20,XFinprep20}).
 For $n=-4$, we assume the interaction is Coulomb-like so the DM-nucleon cross section scales similar to Eq. (\ref{eq:rutherford}), so

 where $Z$ is the atomic number.
 For $n \in \{-2, 0, 2\}$, we assume a heavy mediator for the DM-nucleon interaction such that the cross section in Born approximation is given by

 We adopt the nuclear form factor proposed by \cite{Helm56}